Director, Mayo Clinic Breast Cancer SPORE

 Mayo Clinic Medical School

-Dr. James Ingle is Professor of Oncology and Foust Professor in Mayo Clinic College of Medicine.
+James N. Ingle, MD is Professor of Oncology and Foust Professor in Mayo Clinic College of Medicine.
 He is the leader of breast cancer research in the Mayo Clinic Comprehensive Cancer Center serving as Program Co-Leader of the Women's Cancer Program with responsibility for breast cancer.
-Dr. Ingle is Director of the Mayo Clinic Breast Cancer Specialized Program of Research Excellence.
+Dr. Ingle is Co-Director of the Mayo Clinic Breast Cancer Specialized Program of Research Excellence.
 He was chair of the Breast Committee of the North Central Cancer Treatment Group for 22 years (1977-1999).

-Dr. Ingle’s primary interests are pharmacogenomics and translational research involving endocrine therapy of breast cancer, and the biology of endocrine sensitivity.
-He has 315 peer-reviewed publications.
-He has served on numerous national and international bodies such as the NIH (1990, Conference Vice-Chair)) and St. Gallen (2003-2013) Consensus Conference Panels on early breast cancer, serving as Co-Chair of the 2009 St. Gallen Conference.
-He recently completed his service on the Breast Cancer Steering Committee of the National Cancer Institute (NCI) Coordinating Center for Clinical Trials.
+His primary interests are pharmacogenomics and translational research involving endocrine therapy of breast cancer, and the biology of endocrine sensitivity.
+His clinical research has impacted clinical practice.
+He has served on numerous national and international bodies such as the NIH (1990, Conference Vice-Chair) and St. Gallen (2003-2013) Consensus Conference Panels on early breast cancer (Co-Chair of the 2009 St. Gallen Conference), and the NCI Breast Cancer Steering Committee.